nschiett/fishflux/README.md

 have an older version of `rstantools` installed, you will have to reinstall it, prior to the installation of `fishflux`.

-### GitHub

-Once you have your c++ compiler set up correctly, the best way to install the latest version of `fishflux` is to install it from GitHub.
+Once you have your c++ compiler set up correctly, you are ready to install it from GitHub.

     install.packages("devtools")
     devtools::install_github("nschiett/fishflux", dependencies=TRUE)